rithmschool/javascript_computer_science_exercises/queues_exercise/readme.md

 #### Part I

 - Write a constructor function for a `Queue`
+    - it should have a size property initialized to 0

 Implement the following methods on the `Queue.prototype`

+### enque

+This function adds the value to the end of the queue.
+This should be an O(1) operation and return the size of the queue.

+### dequeue

+This function removes the value at the beginning of the queue.
+This should be an O(1) operation and return the value removed.

+### peek

+This function returns the first values in the queue.

+### print

+This function console.log's all the values in the queue.

 #### Part II